14 May What are Hooded Upper Eyelids? – Causes & Options

 Ageing

 Ageing is the primary cause of hooded upper eyelids.
-As we age, our skin loses elasticity and firmness, making it more prone to sagging.
+As we age, our skin loses elasticity and firmness, making it more prone to laxity.
 This loss of elasticity is particularly evident in the delicate skin around the eyes.
-The muscles that support the eyelids also weaken with age, further contributing to the drooping effect.
-The combination of these factors can result in significant hooding of the upper eyelids, making the eyes appear smaller.
+The muscles that support the eyelids also weaken with age, further contributing to the hanging effect.
+These factors can result in significant hooding of the upper eyelids, making the eyes appear smaller.

 Genetics